 As part of the assessment the advisor will:

-- Carry out a debt assessment and benefit check to not only identify debts they can support with but to make sure you are receiving all the income and benefits you are entitled to
+- Carry out a debt assessment and benefit check to identify debts they can support with and ensure you are receiving all the income and benefits you are entitled to

 - Put in any requests to the Household Support Fund for short term support

 - Carry out more in-depth follow-up appointments where required